If you’re like us here at Eatability, you love pancakes. Waffles are good too, but pancakes…they are the best. End of discussion!

 Altitude Building Shop 1, 330 Church St, Parramatta, 2150

-Bay Vista’s motto is ‘life is uncertain, eat dessert first.’
-The dessert bar and café was established in 1991, and has been serving up some amazing desserts, sweet and savory crêpes, pancakes, ice cream, and waffles, since 1991.
+This dessert bar and café was established in 1991, and has been serving up some amazing desserts, sweet and savoury crêpes, pancakes, ice cream, and waffles, since 1991.

 Their café is elegant, and has lots of inside seating.
-The café was established with the intent to create a place where families young and old could enjoy desserts without formality.
+It was established with the intention of creating a place where families young and old could enjoy desserts without formality.

 They have a large selection of pancakes and waffles, such as their fountain Belgian chocolate pancakes, their strawbana pancakes, with chocolate, maple syrup, white chocolate, butterscotch sauce, Nutella, and strawberries and banana.

 They have their chocolate honeycomb pancakes, with strawberries and caramel sauce, along with their blueberry and ricotta pancakes, and their cheesecake and strawberry pancakes.

 36 Tuffy Ave, Sans Souci NSW 2219, Australia